elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 The Arrow Flight libraries provide a development framework for implementing a service that can send and receive data streams.
 Flight APIs are used to retrieve the data from the selected table.
 The steps below need to be followed.

 1. Create a Flight Client using the host, port, ssl information of the Flight service.
+    1. Maintain a connection pool of Flight clients.
+    2. Reuse a Flight client that is already connected to the same location as the new connection.
+    3. Evict connections from the pool using the Least Frequently Used strategy.
 2. Use the Flight Client to connect to the Flight service.
 3. Create a FlightDescriptor using a command
     1. The connector template will define an abstract class that returns a byte array.